 Photo: The Handmade Home

-I hope that seeing some of these outdoor lighting ideas will inspire you to create your own unique lighting for the outside of your home this year.
+I hope browsing through these backyard lighting ideas will inspire you to create your own unique lighting so you can enjoy your backyard even after the sun goes down.